benjamincharity/bc.com/articles/slack-channel-evolution-guide-organizational-growth.md

 ## Expansion

-_♾️ people_
+_♾️_

-During the Expansion stage, the primary structural foundation has been laid, and the emphasis now lies on extending operations and capabilities within the established framework.
-It marks a phase where the organization seeks to maximize its potential and grow effectively.
-This stage is characterized by a concerted effort to harness the existing structure for expansion and development.
+During the Expansion stage, the primary structural foundation has been laid, and the emphasis now lies on extending operations and capabilities within the established framework. **It marks a phase where the organization seeks to maximize its potential and grow effectively.** This stage is characterized by a concerted effort to harness the existing structure for expansion and development.

 ## Bonus